16pa5a0510/my-project-2/README.md

 # my-project-2
-This is my project 2 portfolio
+This is my project 2 portfolio.

 # what is my project
 i have done my project with team mumbai indians Ipl team of 2018.